Nitinsoni03062024/Nitin.soni/_posts/2024-6-14-Open-Stack.md

 2. **Compute Service (NOVA)**

+Nova is the OpenStack project that provides a way provision Compute instance (Aks Virtial Machine), nova support virtial machine, baremetal server and has limited supprt for system containers and nova run as a set of darmons on top of existing linux server to proide that service.

 - Compute Nodes – hypervisors that run virtual machines
 - Supports multiple hypervisors KVM, Xen, LXC, Hyper-V and ESX
 - Distributed controllers that handle scheduling, API calls, etc